systemshift/DHT2VEC/README.md

 # TODO

 There is no network interface right now, and DHT implementations that exist have hashing baked in.
 So a DHT needs to be implemented from scratch with the new primitives hardcoded in the codebase.

+# Credit

+I have used a dht submodule from another [repo](https://github.com/isaaczafuta/pydht)